EmilyFabulous

 The syrup has so many uses as well including being used in my Fresh Cherry Tart recipe.
 Just like the cherries, this syrup is perfect for the sweet ingredient in a cocktail.
 You can also drizzle it over some ice cream for a boozy treat.

 These Luxardo Cherries also make an amazing gift for your cocktail-loving friends.
-Place the cherries in jars, place a homemade or printed tag on them with a bow and you have a homemade gift that anyone would love.
+Place the cherries in jars, place a homemade or printed tag on them with a bow, and you will have a homemade gift that anyone would love.

 Looking for a Non-Boozy Cocktail Cherry?